What is Sports Massage?

 accordance with the Veterinary Surgeons Act 1966 and the Veterinary Surgeons

-(Exemptions) Order 1962 (Section 4), I will always gain your vet's consent before commencing treatment.
+(Exemptions) Order 1962 (Section 4), I may need to gain your vet's consent before commencing treatment.

 Equine Sports Massage is not just for the 'Big Boys' either!

-This video was prepared by young event rider, Coral Herbert of Roman Bank Eventing, who I am very proud to sponsor.
+This video was prepared by young event rider, Coral Herbert of Roman Bank Eventing.